 Last but not least, you must try some of the native cuisine while in Essaouira.
 Several of the town’s restaurants specialize in seafood, drawing visitors with menus boasting items like grilled sardines and seafood tagines.

 Rabat, the capital city, is among the top 10 tourist destinations in all of Morocco.
 Located on the Atlantic coast, this historic city is renowned for its diverse population, beautiful buildings, and exciting lifestyle.

 The Kasbah of the Udayas is a fortified castle in Rabat that has been around since the 12th century.
 The kasbah is a great spot to visit because of its location on a hill overlooking the Atlantic Ocean and its mazelike layout of winding alleys, ancient homes, and beautiful gardens.

-The Hassan Tower is a landmark minaret in Rabat that was designed to be the world’s tallest when it was constructed.
-The tower was never finished, but it is nevertheless a stunning landmark, surrounded by gorgeous gardens and the remains of a historic mosque.
+The Hassan Tower, a landmark minaret in Rabat, was intended to be the world’s tallest upon construction.
+Although it was never completed, it stands as a striking landmark, encompassed by picturesque gardens and the remnants of a historic mosque